maniaplanet/documentation/04.dedicated-server/03.matchmaking/docs.md

 Moreover once you linked a match server to a lobby server, the match server will have its Echelon limits defined automatically to the lobby Echelon limits for no cost.
 For example if you set up a Echelon 9 lobby, you only need to pay the limits for the lobby server, the linked match servers will automatically get the lobby limits.

 The guide will cover the technical aspects.
-If you have any questions or feedback, feel free to join the discussion: http://forum.maniaplanet.com/viewtopic.php?f=261&t=27702
+If you have any questions or feedback, feel free to [join the discussion](http://forum.maniaplanet.com/viewtopic.php?f=261&t=27702)

 ## Requirements

-- You need to be familiar with ManiaPlanet dedicated servers ([quick start guide](basic.html))
+- You need to be familiar with ManiaPlanet dedicated servers ([quick start guide](../getting-started))
 - Make sure the game mode supports matchmaking
 - Always set the `max_players` setting of the matches servers to a **higher value** than the number of players required for the match.
 Example : for a 6 players match in Elite, set the players limit at 8 at least. `<max_players>8</max_players>`